globus/globus-timer-cli/pypi/README.md

   listed in `globus-timer job submit --help`
 - Instead of `--action-body` you can also give `--action-file` which should be a relative filepath to a file containing the same action body as JSON

-To schedule transfers on your behalf, this CLI requires authentication through Globus Auth.
-The CLI should initially prompt you with a Globus Auth page to consent to this usage.
-Authentication information is cached in the file `~/.config/globus/tokens.json` (so the authentication process is only needed on the first use), which should be kept secret.

 ## How Does it Work?